 Malaysia has also been recognised as having the most developed and sophisticated ecosystem for the Islamic economy out of the 70 countries surveyed in Thomson Reuters’ The State of Global Islamic Economy 2014/2015 Report.
 It tops four of the six sub-sectors including the higher weighted Islamic finance, halal food, halal tourism, and pharmaceuticals and cosmetics sectors.

-To increase the number of investors in the country, the government has come up with some favorable policies.
+To increase the number of investors in the country, the government has come up with some favourable policies.
 These include:

 Among the Asian emerging markets, investments in Malaysia have proved to be unique regarding comparative advantages.